georgian-io/genai-bootcamp/README.md

 ---
 ## Goals
-At the end of the hackathon our goal is for participants to have:
+At the end of the hackathon our goal was for participants to have:
-- A deeper understanding of the opportunities generative unlocks for them and their companies
+- A deeper understanding of the opportunities GenAI unlocks.
-- A good theoretical understanding of the latest Generative AI technologies
+- A theoretical understanding of the latest GenAI technologies.
-- A solid practical understanding of the latest Generative AI technologies
+- A practical understanding of the latest GenAI technologies.
-- Implemented at least one end-to-end application using generative AI
+- Implemented at least one end-to-end application using GenAI.

 [[Back to top]](#)

 ---
 ## Agenda

+Below you can see the agenda we followed for our boot camp in June 2023.

 ### Day 1: